 According to the Constitution, the indigenous people have the right to self-government, even though Canada and its provinces do not support Indigenous legislation.

-The Traditional Medicinal Plants Act passed by Pheasant Rump Nakota is an example to support the rights of Indigenous people.
-This Act brings out the past practice of distribution, trade, and production control of cannabis plants.
-The enactment of this Act took place after a careful process of community involvement.
+The Traditional Medicinal Plants Act passed by Pheasant Rump Nakota is an example of supporting the rights of Indigenous people.
+This Act reveals the past practice of distribution, trade, and production control of cannabis plants.
+The enactment of this Act took place after a careful community involvement process.
 And they were followed by a meeting where members voted to proceed with the law implementation.
-Such an approach could be used as a model for other Indigenous communities who want to pass their regulations on cannabis.
+Such an approach could be a model for other Indigenous communities who want to pass their regulations on cannabis.

-The indigenous legislation process must be undisturbed if Canada and the provinces are true to the idea of living in a multi-juridical state.
+The indigenous legislation process must be undisturbed if Canada and the provinces are accurate to the idea of living in a multi-juridical state.
 Moreover, Canada and its areas should not allow the unlawfulness that happened in the past governments by oppressing the economic opportunities of Indigenous communities.
-For government reconciliation, Indigenous group’s laws on cannabis should be respected.
+For government reconciliation, Indigenous groups’ laws on cannabis should be respected.